-If there is a firewall deployed in your VoIP network, please try to shutdown it and make some test.
-If problem is resolved, that means you need ask administrator to open some ports for VoIP deployment.
-By default, VOIP will use following UDP ports: 5060, 5061, 10000~20000, and so on.
+If there is a firewall deployed in your VoIP network, for example Windows firewall, please try to shutdown it and make some test.
+If problem is resolved, that means you need ask administrator to configure firewall to enable miniSIPServer to be visited from public networks or private networks.

-Below figure is STUN configuration in X-lite.
-By default, we configure 'stun.counterpath.net' as STUN server.
+Below figure describes STUN configuration in microSIP.
+By default, we configure 'stun.minisipserver.com' as STUN server.

-If your MSS is deployed with public address, you can use it as your STUN server because it is embeded in MSS.
+If your miniSIPServer is deployed with public address, you can use it as your STUN server too because it is embeded in miniSIPServer.
 Of course, you can also use our simple STUN server "stun.minisipserver.com".

 By default, we suggest following STUN servers:

-In another way, we can try to configure MSS to relay media streams for SIP phones.
+In another way, we can try to configure miniSIPServer to relay media streams for SIP phones.
 In local users' configurations, please click tab "Media services" and enable "Relay media stream" item:

-We need mention that all media streams will be sent MSS if you have configured such "relay media stream" item for local users.
-It will make heavy work-load to your server.
-And MSS cannot support relay video streams.
+Since all media streams will be sent to miniSIPServer if you have configured such "relay media stream" item for local users, it will be very heavy work-load to your server.